 - Pros: accessible price, great feel and balance

-- Cons: not the best pop, it will break with regular baseball
+- Cons: not the best pop, it will break with a regular baseball

 Fastpitch softball bats guide & FAQs